ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 about the world’s most mathematical flag:
 @[youtube](f2Gne3UHKHs?start=21&rel=0)

-You can find lots of other Numberphile video by just googling – Numberphile means “someone who loves numbers”, so if you love maths then it is the channel for you.
+You can find lots of other Numberphile videos by just googling Numberphile.
+"Numberphile" means “someone who loves numbers”, so if you love maths then it is the channel for you.